In January 2020 Chinese authorities confirmed a new type of coronavirus, known as COVID-19, which affects the respiratory system.

 Advice for travellers

-As of Monday 16 March, most travellers arriving in New Zealand are now required to self isolate for 14 days.
+Travellers arriving in New Zealand are required to self isolate for 14 days.
 See the Advice for travellers page.
 For people travelling outside of New Zealand, please see the government's SafeTravel website.